lwhite1/dabooDb/README.md

 * Transaction support

 ### 1.3
-* Proper performance testing framework
+* Performance testing framework
+* Performance logging

 ### 2.0

 * Client-Server Mode with pluggable communication protocols

 We should now have a good working system, with excellent performance at reasonable scale (say, less than 10 micros per read, up to 100 million records).
-We can proceed with making a Low Performance/High Latency version that can be used as a starting point for students.

 ## Beyond that?
-Here are some further extensions to make it a real db (if that would be fun):
+Here are some further extensions to make it a full database (if that would be fun):

 ### 2.5